Stress can wreck a good night’s sleep. However, I have 4 natural stress relievers that can help.

 No. 3 – Listen to Binaural Beats

-Are you familiar with binaural beats?
-It’s a sound therapy that slows brainwave activity.
-It has the ability to reduce stress and improve sleep.
+Binaural beats is a sound therapy that slows brainwave activity.
+Studies show that it has the ability to reduce stress and improve sleep.
 If your brain is racing from thought to thought and you are having trouble falling asleep, try listening to binaural beats.
 They can quiet your mind and induce sleep.
-There are tons of videos on Youtube.
-Or you may want to check out Spotify.

 Thinking that older adults need less sleep is a common misconception.
 In fact, the over 60 crowd needs just as much sleep as their younger counterparts.
 However, sleep patterns change with aging, preventing older adults from getting the required amount of sleep to restore full physical and mental refreshment.

-Nevertheless, a bedtime routine of chamomile tea, yoga, or binaural beats may relieve stress so you can get a good night’s sleep.
+Although, a bedtime routine with natural stress relievers for better sleep can help.
+That said, a bedtime routine of chamomile tea, yoga, binaural beats, or aromatherapy may relieve stress so you can get a good night’s sleep.

 Related Articles You May Like: